 A podiatrist, who has extensive knowledge of lower extremity biomechanics and orthopedic foot function, prescribes orthotics after a thorough consultation and evaluation of a patient's particular problem.
 This health professional will ask about any medical problems or pain a patient may be experiencing.
 The podiatrist will also conduct a gait analysis and consider orthopedic issues, level of activity, the type of activity, foot type, and biomechanics, which refers to ankle, knee and hip movement.
 X-rays may be taken, as well.

-Based on an individual's particular problem or needs, the doctor makes a judgement about whether orthotics will be helpful or if some other treatment is warranted.
+Based on an individual's particular problem or needs, the doctor makes a judgment about whether orthotics will be helpful or if some other treatment is warranted.
 When prescribed responsibly and used correctly, orthotics can be extremely beneficial.

 Prescription foot orthotics require a minimal number of office visits and allow the patient to wear different shoes while providing pain relief.
 The custom-made orthotic is prescribed by the podiatrist to make the foot function more effectively as a "machine."
 In addition, orthotics are made to remove abnormal pressure and stress from painful areas in the foot, ankle and lower extremity.
 It is not uncommon for a doctor to prescribe custom orthotic devices to address problems elsewhere in the body, such as the knee, hip and lower back.
 It is important for patients to follow the doctor’s instructions on when to wear them to obtain the greatest benefit.